FIWARE/tutorials.IoT-over-IOTA/README.md

 }'
 ```

-The NGSI request is transformed into an MQTT message (with an Ultralight payload) which is received by the MQTT-IOTA
+The NGSI request is transformed into an MQTT message (with an JSON payload) which is received by the MQTT-IOTA
 Gateway - this message is then persisted to the IOTA Tangle as shown:

 #### 1️⃣st terminal - Gateway Result: